Caloundra's Leading Hot Water Installation, Repairs, Sales and Service

 Emergency Service

 Trust the Caloundra solar hot water specialists.
-We install, service and replace both roof-mounted and split solar hot water systems — quickly, compliant with regulations, and designed for long-lasting performance.
+We provide fast, compliant installation, repair and replacement of both roof-mounted and split solar hot water systems — durable workmanship and reliable service.

-Dux Ecosmart Boosted Solar Hot Water 250L 2 Panel
+Dux EcoSmart Boosted Solar Hot Water System 250L with 2 Panels

-Solar hot water systems are available in two distinct styles
+Solar hot water systems are available in two distinct types

 Roof-mounted thermosyphon solar hot water systems.

-Roof-Mounted Solar Hot Water Systems This classic solar hot water arrangement positions both the storage tank and solar collectors up on the roof.
-It’s a long-established method used across Australia and continues to be a reliable option for heating household water.
-How They Work These systems rely on simple thermosyphon principles: Cooler water settles at the lowest point in the tank and flows down into the solar collectors.
-As the water in the collectors heats, it becomes buoyant and rises back into the storage tank.
-This ongoing natural circulation keeps the tank replenished with hot water.
-Modern Improvements Older designs sometimes discharged excess water through the pressure and temperature relief valve during overheating.
-Contemporary thermosyphon models typically include a flow control valve that limits circulation once water reaches around 60°C. This reduces wasted water but can also mean less total stored hot water compared with older systems.
-On very hot days you may occasionally hear a rumbling noise when taps are opened — caused by superheated water moving through the collectors as pressure drops.
-Tank & Collector Options Collector sizes vary by manufacturer, delivering different amounts of solar gain.
-Evacuated tube collectors are generally not recommended for Queensland conditions because they can produce excessive solar gain and risk boiling off water for much of the day; they suit cooler, more southerly climates better.
-Storage tanks are offered in stainless steel or vitreous enamel–lined mild steel.
-Considerations The primary downsides of roof-mounted systems are their weight and appearance: A fully loaded storage tank can exceed 500 kg, which imposes a substantial load on the roof structure.
-Many homeowners also prefer to avoid the look of a large visible tank on the roof.
-Call Caloundra Hot Water on 1300 218 122 for clear, local advice on which solar hot water system — including installation, repairs and gas and electric options — is right for your home, or to speak with a Caloundra plumber.
+Roof-mounted solar hot water systems This is the classic solar hot water arrangement where both the storage tank and solar collectors sit on the roof.
+These units have been common across Australia for decades and remain a reliable option for heating household water.
+How they work The system relies on simple thermosyphon principles: Cooler water falls to the lowest part of the tank and moves into the solar collector panels.
+As the water in the panels warms, it rises and returns to the storage tank.
+This natural circulation keeps the tank topped up with hot water.
+Modern improvements Older installations frequently discharged excess water through the pressure and temperature relief valve when the system overheated.
+Contemporary thermosyphon models feature a flow control valve that limits circulation once water reaches about 60°C. This reduces unnecessary water loss, though it can also mean a slightly lower usable hot water capacity compared with older designs.
+On very hot days these systems can sometimes make a rumbling sound when taps are opened, caused by superheated water moving through the collectors as pressure drops.
+Tank & collector options Collectors vary in size by manufacturer, offering different levels of solar capture.
+Evacuated tube collectors are generally not advised in Queensland — they can produce excessive solar gain and risk boiling off water for much of the day.
+They are better suited to cooler, more southerly climates.
+Storage tanks are commonly available in stainless steel or vitreous enamel lined mild steel.
+Considerations The primary disadvantages of roof-mounted systems are their visual impact and weight: A full storage tank can exceed 500 kg, which places a substantial load on the roof structure.
+Many homeowners also dislike the prominent appearance of the large tank.
+Call Caloundra Hot Water on 1300 218 122 for clear, professional advice from your local Caloundra plumber on the best solar hot water system, installation or repairs for your home — including gas and electric options.

 Roof Mounted Solar Hot Water Heater